 Our Company has only one class of share capital i.e., Equity Shares of face value of Rs.
 10/- each only.
 All Equity Shares issued are fully paid-up.
-Our Company has no outstanding convertible instruments as on the date of filing the Red Herring Prospectus and the Prospectus.
+Our Company has no outstanding convertible instruments as on the date of filing the Red Herring Prospectus.